Enterprise Video Explosion

 But when is the right time to make this investment?
 Enterprises may procrastinate on this decision for any number of reasons, including fear workers aren’t skilled enough in video production or because they’re waiting for the “perfect technology”.

-However, any delays in deploying streaming solutions mean losing chances to enhance corporate communications and build competitive advantage.
+However, any delays in deploying streaming solutions mean losing chances to enhance corporate communications and build a competitive advantage.
 The video revolution is here and the time to invest is now!